hacefresko/CVEs/README.md

 # CVEs

-A repository to group CVEs for vulnerabilities that I have disclosed over the years and their exploits:
+A repository to group all CVEs that I have disclosed over the years and their corresponding exploits:

 - CVE-2025-13943: Zyxel authenticated command injection in log export CGI
 - CVE-2025-13942: Zyxel unauthenticated command injection in UPnP daemon